-Let us now spend 10 minutes reading, repeating, responding and resting and then share what we thought, felt etc. only if you are comfortable to do so.
+We shall now spend 10 minutes reflecting on this scripture passage by reading, repeating, responding and resting as described above.
+We will then share what we thought, felt etc. only if you are comfortable to do so.

 End Prayer Suscipe of St. Ignatius of Loyola